-Protocol Name Description Short Name Remote Desktop Protocol: Basic Connectivity and Graphics Remoting Protocol: Basic transferring graphics display information from the remote computer to the user and transferring input from the user to the remote computer, where Terminal Services Gateway Server Protocol This protocol provides the ability to tunnel RDP communications through a gateway for a connection between an RDP client and an RD Session Host server behind a firewall.
+Protocol Name Description Short Name Remote Desktop Protocol: Basic Connectivity and Graphics Remoting This protocol facilitates user interaction with a remote computer system by transferring graphics display information from the remote computer to the user and transferring input from the user to the remote computer, where the input is injected into the user session.
+This protocol also provides an extensible mechanism allowing specialized communication between components on the user computer and components running on the remote computer.
+MS- RDPBCGR Terminal Services Gateway Server Protocol This protocol provides the ability to tunnel RDP communications through a gateway for a connection between an RDP client and an RD Session Host server behind a firewall.
 MS-TSGU Terminal Services: Terminal Server Runtime Interface This protocol is used for remotely querying and configuring various aspects of an RD Session Host.
 For example, this protocol can be used to query the number of active sessions running on an RD Session Host.
 MS-TSTS Terminal Services: Workspace Provisioning Protocol This protocol allows a unified view of user work resources for administrators that have no access to non-managed computers.
 The protocol is used to transfer information so that the client computer can launch a remote desktop and remote applications on a server or virtual computer.
 MS-TSWP